Walt Disney Employees Must Follow Strict Rules

 Therefore, for the rest of this article, you will see "cast member" instead of employee or worker.

-No cast member can have visible tattoos and piercings.
-Women are allowed to have only one piercing on each ear.
+Men and women must agree to all the strict rules at the time they are hired.
+Several rules apply to cast members' appearances.
+For instance, no cast member can have visible tattoos and piercings except women are allowed to have only one piercing on each ear.

 Cast members must wear simple eyeglasses.
-They can't be brightly colored, have logos or be flashy in any way.
+They can't be brightly colored, have logos, or be flashy in any way.
 When representing a character that doesn't wear glasses, cast members can't wear glasses either.
-They should wear contact lenses.
+They must wear contact lenses.

 Men are not allowed to wear beards because the characters they represent might not have beards.
 Women must wear hair similar to their character, and they can wear only neutral-colored nail polish.

-Disney provides training for all cast members to help them get in and stay in character.
-They must go through thorough training that lasts about three days.
-They are trained on every small detail even to writing like the characters they represent.
+Disney provides three days of training for all cast members to help them get in and stay in character.
+They are trained on every small detail, even to writing like the characters they represent.
 An autograph with Mickey Mouse's signature should not look like one of Donald Duck.

 They must know everything about the park and should never have to tell a guest they don't know something.
 They must keep a schedule of activities with them at all times.